Ireland '23 - Day 8, 9 & 10 - Ring of Kerry II - Portmagee, Kenmare, Killarney & train to Dublin

 view from hotel room in Killarney |

-Back at Heuston Station at 3:30 pm, I had a NERO coffee in the Victorian station for 30 minutes.
+Back at Heuston Station at 3:30 pm, I had another Nero coffee in the Victorian station for 30 minutes.

 Later after a 10 minute cab ride, I checked into Camden Court Hotel, and soon found Doris, Mary & Roger, in the lobby/mezzanine restaurant, having drinks with friends.
 All were de-compressing from their 10-day bus tour with 120 others, enjoying the first few hours of being 'free birds'.